Kicking Off: The Refresh Rate Riddle in Smartphone Photography πŸ“Έ

 Side by side comparison of photos taken by iPhone 13 and iPhone 14

-Tweaking Your iPhone: How to Alter Refresh Rate Settings 🔄
+Tweaking Your iPhone: How to Alter Refresh Rate Settings πŸ”„

-Having compared the iPhone 13 and 14's refresh rates and their effect on photography, it's time to learn how to manually adjust these settings on your device.
+Now that we've compared the iPhone 13 and 14's refresh rates and their impact on photography, let's dive into how you can manually adjust these settings on your device.

 Mastering Refresh Rate Settings on iPhone 13 and 14